lequant40/portfolio-optimizer-notebooks/README.md

 # portfolio-optimizer-notebooks
-Python notebooks illustrating the Portfolio Optimizer API
+Python notebooks illustrating the usage of [the Portfolio Optimizer API](https://portfoliooptimizer.io/).